-Run riot is first recorded 1520s, a metaphoric extension from Middle English meaning in reference to hounds following the wrong scent.
+To run riot "act or move without control or restraint" is by 1520s, a figurative extension of the oldest Middle English meaning of the word, in reference to hounds following the wrong scent.
 The Riot Act, part of which must be read to a mob before active measures can be taken, was passed 1714 (1 Geo.
 I, st.2, c.5).
 Riot girl and alternative form riot grrl first recorded 1992.

 Rio de Janeiro